cjephuneh/cjephuneh/README.md

 <p align="left"> <a href="https://twitter.com/caleb_jephunneh" target="blank"><img src="https://img.shields.io/twitter/follow/caleb_jephunneh?logo=twitter&style=for-the-badge" alt="caleb_jephunneh" /></a> </p>

+- I am a web developer with a vast array of knowledge in many different front end and back end languages, responsive frameworks, databases, and best code practices.
+My objective is simply to be the best web developer that I can be and to contribute to the technology industry all that I know and can do.

 - 🌱 I’m currently learning **backend**

 - 👯 I’m looking to collaborate on **software development**